EngAlessandroMaggi/DOA-Project/README.md

 # SET OF SENSORS AND JOINT ANALYSIS OF THE SIGNALS ACQUIRED BY IT WITH A KNOWN SIGNAL DOA

-Some of sensors are randomly placed in a 100 x 100 metre plot, to which a sinusoidal signal is transmitted.
+Some of the sensors are randomly placed in a 100 x 100 meter plot, to which a sinusoidal signal is transmitted.
 The signal will reach the sensors with a delay depending on their position and the direction of the incident wave.

-For simplicity, we assume the presence of a single source sufficiently far from the array to make the assumptions of far-field and plane wave.
+For simplicity, we assume the presence of a single source sufficiently far from the array to make the assumptions of far-field and plane waves.

 4 TESTS WERE CARRIED OUT:
 1) TEST VARYING THE NUMBER OF SENSORS